Ullsfjord Municipality

-Ullsfjord is a former municipality in Troms county in Norway.
+Ullsfjord (historically: Sørfjord) is a former municipality in Troms county in Norway.
 The 658 km2 municipality existed from 1902 until its dissolution in 1964.
 It was located in what is now the eastern part of Tromsø Municipality and the southwestern part of Lyngen Municipality.
-The municipality encompassed the area surrounding the Ullsfjorden between Tromsø and Lyngen.
+The municipality encompassed the area surrounding the Ullsfjorden between Tromsø and Lyngen municipalities.
 The administrative centre was the village of Sjursnes where Ullsfjord Church is located.